andrew/git-pkgs/README.md

 ## Why this exists

-Your lockfile shows what dependencies you have.
-It doesn't show how you got here. `git log Gemfile.lock` is useless noise.

-git-pkgs indexes your dependency history into a queryable database.
-You can ask: when did we add this? who added it? what changed between these two releases? has anyone touched this in the last year?
+Your lockfile shows what dependencies you have, but it doesn't show how you got here, and `git log Gemfile.lock` is useless noise. git-pkgs indexes your dependency history into a queryable database so you can ask questions like: when did we add this? who added it? what changed between these two releases? has anyone touched this in the last year?

-It works across ecosystems.
-Gemfile, package.json, Dockerfile, GitHub Actions workflows - one unified history instead of separate tools per ecosystem.
+It works across many ecosystems (Gemfile, package.json, Dockerfile, GitHub Actions workflows) giving you one unified history instead of separate tools per ecosystem.
+Everything runs locally and offline with no external services or network calls, and the database lives in your `.git` directory where you can use it in CI to catch dependency changes in pull requests.

 ## Installation